Sessions + Memory with Services¶

 |---|---|

-| Session storage | Agent Memory Server working memory (Redis JSON) |
+| Session storage | Redis Agent Memory session events or Agent Memory Server working memory |

-| Long-term memory | Agent Memory Server with vector + full-text indexes |
+| Long-term memory | Redis Agent Memory records or Agent Memory Server long-term memory |

-| Search | Semantic, keyword, and hybrid search across sessions |
+| Search | Backend long-term search across scoped records |

 | Multi-process | Safe for horizontal scaling; all state lives in Redis |